-When you subscribe to our newsletter, participate in our forums, create a Data Access ID, apply for commercial credit, purchase a product, download or register software or an update, register for a training course or event, contact us via our website or participate in an online survey, or other interactions, we may collect a variety of Personal Information, including your name, phone number, email address, mailing address, contact preferences, language, location, device ID, IP address and/or credit card information depending upon the type of contact or transaction.
+When you subscribe to our newsletter, participate in our forums, create a Data Access ID, apply for commercial credit, purchase a product, download, install, register or activate our software products, register for a training course or event, join our on-line forums, contact us via our website or participate in an online survey, or other interactions, we may collect a variety of Personal Information, including your name, phone number, email address, mailing address, contact preferences, language, location, a hashed device ID, IP address and/or credit card information depending upon the type of contact, interaction or transaction.

 How we use your Personal Information

 Collection and Use of Non-Personal Information

 We also collect data in a form that does not, on its own, permit direct association with any specific individual.
 We may collect, use, transfer, and disclose non-Personal Information for any purpose.
 The following are some examples of non-Personal Information that we collect and how we may use it:

 If we combine non-Personal Information with Personal Information, the combined information will be treated as Personal Information for as long as it remains combined.

 As is true of most communications delivered over the internet, we gather some information automatically and store it in log files.
 This information can include Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, and clickstream data.

 We use this information to understand and analyze trends, to administer our web sites, to learn about user behavior on the sites, to improve our products and services and to gather demographic information about our user base and marketplace to enhance our marketing and advertising.